spacefreak86/pyquarantine-milter/README.md

 * BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/>

 ## Configuration
 The pyquarantine module uses an INI-style configuration file.
 The sections are described below.
+If you have to specify a path in the config, you can always use a relative path to the last loaded config file.

 ### Section "global"
 Any available configuration option can be set in the global section as default instead of in a quarantine section.